scottmarlowe/Marlowe_CCA_Mechatronics_2020/README.md

 ![sixsensors](/Finalproject/sixsensors.jpg)

-Two of the sensors were not responding, a third would only register a distance of zero, so I ripped out those three sensors and moved forward (this was a blessing in disguise, later I realized my studio space would have been too small to accomodate six of these apparatus.
+Two of the sensors were not responding, a third would only register a distance of zero, so I ripped out those three sensors and moved forward (this was a blessing in disguise, later I realized my studio space would have been too small to accommodate six of these apparatus.

 Code for three sensors.
 Original code by Robomechtrix:
 ```CPP